shabaz123/MiniExperimenter/building-code.md

 You can now plug the board into the Casio calculator, and run the E-CON4 application that is built-in to the calculator.

+## ESP32-WROOM-32 (ESP32) modules/boards
+The ESP32-WROOM-32 is a compact (stamp-sized) surface-mount module which is available on its own, or soldered onto boards.
+Although this project supports ESP32, it is a slightly more advanced exercise to get it going compared to the Thunderboard Sense 2.
+To get the ESP32 code built entails installing a software development kit (SDK) (which itself relies on installing Python), whereas code for the Thunderboard Sense 2 can be built with a few clicks in a browser, since the Mbed environment it uses can be cloud based.
+More details to follow.